Skip to main content

 It's also possible to add a rclone configuration to configure access to your remote storage.
 See the rclone documentation for detailed instructions.

-Finding Synchronisation
+Finding synchronization

-Our workflow examples for Github Actions already contain code for automatically committing new findings into the repository.
-For Jenkins and Gitlab CI/CD please refer to the corresponding documentation.
+The workflow examples for GitHub Actions contain code for automatically committing new Findings into the repository.
+For Jenkins and GitLab CI/CD please refer to the corresponding documentation.
+Alternatively, you can also synchronize your Findings with rclone or other tools.